Background Review FAQs

 If you have a felony conviction involving dishonesty or breach of trust, you must apply for written consent under Title 18 USC 1033 from the Commissioner before engaging in the business of insurance.
-Instructions, applications, and forms for obtaining 1033 consent are available on our public web site.
+Instructions, applications, and forms for obtaining 1033 consent are available on this Website.

 Yes.
 CDI also receives subsequent CORI reports on criminal violations and disciplinary actions after licenses are issued.
 Furthermore, when licenses are renewed, licensees are required to disclose criminal violations and background changes since their last renewal application.

 Under CIC 1729.2 licensees also have an ongoing duty to report background changes to CDI.
 These background change disclosures are reviewed by PLBS to determine if any disciplinary action against the license is warranted.